-Recently we were at a Christmas event with our Polish colleagues and when the BIG event happened ~ when Santa started to give presents to the children ~ one of our Polish colleagues leaned over and said, “you know, in Poland Santa visits the children twice.
+We were at a Christmas event with our Polish colleagues when the BIG event happened ~ Santa arriving to give presents to the children ~ when one of our Polish colleagues leaned over and said, “you know, in Poland Santa visits the children twice.
 And he brings presents both times.”

 Twice?!
-I remember as a kid being so excited about Santa’s visit that I thought I would explode, I can only image how excited I would’ve been for two visits from Santa.
+I remember as a kid being so excited about Santa’s visit that I thought I would explode.
+I can only imagine how excited I would’ve been for two visits from Santa.
 Fortunately for my parents, in America Santa only visits once.

 When does Santa visit in Poland?

-The first visit is on St. Nicholas Day, Dec.
-6th and the second is on Christmas Eve, as expected.
-Santa’s work may be done, but the Poles continue celebrating with their families on Dec.
+Santa’s first visit is on St. Nicholas Day, Dec.
+6th; his second is on Christmas Eve, as expected.
+Santa may be finished with his work on Christmas Eve, but the Poles continue celebrating on Dec.
 25th and 26th.

 Poles are very family oriented, so is anyone ever “Home Alone” for Christmas?